vdoukadoukopoulou/birbs/README.md

 [install latest version of python](https://www.python.org/downloads/)

-latest version of python include the pip command
+latest version of python includes the pip command

 but if pip is giving you trouble execute in the terminal